Hassan Nader

-Hassan Nader (حسن ناظر; born 8 July 1965) is a Moroccan former footballer who played as a striker.
+Hassan Nader (حسن ناظر; born 8 July 1965) is a Moroccan former professional footballer who played as a striker.

 He spent most of his 21-year senior career in Portugal – amassing Primeira Liga totals of 219 matches and 94 goals – mainly with Farense, where he surpassed the 100-goal mark in official games.

 Club career

 Born in Casablanca, Nader started his career with local Wydad AC before signing with La Liga club RCD Mallorca in 1990–91.
 At the end of his second season the Balearic Islands team were relegated, and he also had a run-in with manager Lorenzo Serra Ferrer during his spell.

 In July 1992, Nader moved to S.C.
-Farense in the Primeira Liga, becoming the league's top scorer in the 1994–95 campaign with 21 goals and being influential in the Algarve side's qualification to the UEFA Cup.
-During eight years, he played in the team alongside compatriot Hajry Redouane.
+Farense in the Primeira Liga, becoming the league's top scorer in the 1994–95 campaign with 21 goals and being influential in the Algarve side's qualification for the UEFA Cup.
+For eight years, he shared teams with his compatriot Hajry Redouane.

 Nader later joined S.L.
-Benfica, but only appeared sparingly throughout two seasons and returned to Farense, where he would remain until his 2004 retirement at the age of 39, as the club was relegated to the fourth tier Terceira Divisão – he netted 11 league goals in his final year.
+Benfica, but appeared sparingly throughout two seasons and returned to Farense, where he would remain until his 2004 retirement at the age of 39, as the club was relegated to the Terceira Divisão.
+He scored 11 league goals in his final year.

 International career

-A senior Moroccan international on 15 occasions, Nader played at the 1994 FIFA World Cup, scoring against the Netherlands in a 1–2 group stage loss, and at the 1992 Africa Cup of Nations.
+A senior Morocco international on 31 occasions, Nader played for his country at the 1994 FIFA World Cup, scoring against the Netherlands in a 2–1 group stage loss, and at the 1988 and 1992 Africa Cup of Nations.